I have a lot of clients that are over the age of forty, and damn near every one of them in one way or another asks me “can you build muscle after 40”

 How Often Should You Do Cardio

-Which workout routine you pick is going to determine how often you do cardio workouts.
+Which workout routine you pick will determine how often you do cardio workouts.

-A couple things you need to take into consideration when deciding how much cardio to do per week are, don’t do so much cardio that you put yourself into a calorie deficit instead of a calorie surplus.
+A couple of things you need to consider when deciding how much cardio to do per week are, don’t do so much cardio that you put yourself into a calorie deficit instead of a calorie surplus.

-You also want to watch doing to much cardio and not giving your muscle time to repair themselves, this is especially true after leg day.
+You also want to watch too much cardio and not give your muscles time to repair themselves, especially after leg day.

-- Isolated exercises – If you’re motivated enough you can do cardio training the day after your strength training workouts, this way you can workout 5 or 6 times a week if you want, just make sure not to over do it because this can lead to your body not getting enough rest.
+- Isolated exercises – If you’re motivated enough, you can do cardio training the day after your strength training workouts, this way; you can work out 5 or 6 times a week if you want; make sure not to overdo it because this can lead to your body not getting enough rest.

-- Split workouts – This is basically the same premise as full body workouts but since they’re not as strennous you might be able to get away with a higher intensity cardio than if you were doing full body workouts.
+- Split workouts – This is the same premise as full-body workouts.
+Still, since they’re not as strenuous, you might be able to get away with a higher intensity cardio than if you were doing full-body workouts.

-Cardiovascular exercises are any aerobic exercise that makes your heart beat faster, gets your blood flowing quicker and forces your body to bring oxygen to your organs and muscles which will create a fat burning effect.
+Cardiovascular exercises are any aerobic exercise that makes your heart beat faster, gets your blood flowing quicker, and forces your body to bring oxygen to your organs and muscles, creating a fat-burning effect.

-The graph below is just a sample to show you how you could incorporate different types of cardio any day of the week, this will obviously change depending on what days you’re weight training.
+The graph below is just a sample to show you how you could incorporate different types of cardio any day of the week; this will obviously change depending on your weight training days.

 Day | Intensity | Length | Exercise |